kgar/foundry-vtt-tidy-5e-sheets/src/dnd5e 5.2 compatibility.md

         - Primary vehicle has special UI to it
         - Apparently, group member Max HP is optional, probably due to vehicles not necessarily needing an HP value?
       - "Inventory UI" -> document getter now accounts for the app's inventorySource.
 We could do similarly with our inventory component 👍
+- Group Sheet
+  - [ ] Add context menu for Set / Unset Primary Vehicle <https://github.com/foundryvtt/dnd5e/pull/6316/files#diff-5cd0a46c8dcd0e0b13b66c96d7a7ace4d781ed671e1b365d8a0a82f2f13b0415>
+  - [ ] Add UI for primary vehicle on any tab where it appears
+  - [ ] Add Inventory toggle for showing Vehicle Inventory / Currency / Weight, versus Group Inventory / Currency
+    - [ ] Use inventorySource approach to keep parity with the default sheets

 ## To Do Graveyard